skycommand/AdminScripts/README.markdown

 ## Last logon time

-`LastLogon.vbs` takes a long time to run, but returns a list of all local users and the date and time of their last logon action.
+1. `LastLogon.ps1` returns a list of all local user accounts, as well as the date and time of their last logon.
+2. `LastLogon (Deprecated).vbs` takes a long time to run, but returns a list of all local user accounts, as well as the date and time of their last logon.
 A matter of licensing: I did not write this script.
 The user who posted it was called `Corvus1` and posted it in educational spirit.
+It's very old and outdated anyway; it's best not to use it.

 ## Maintenance